Xenoblade Chronicles (video game): Music

 The original score for Xenoblade Chronicles was composed by Manami Kiyota, ACE+ (a musical production group composed of Tomori Kudo, Hiroyo "CHiCO" Yamanaka, and Kenji Hiramatsu), and Yoko Shimomura.
 As with other parts of development, Takahashi was deeply involved, constantly rejecting pieces due to what he felt was not fitting for the game.
 He admitted that this was due to early samples he had given the team for his vision for the music, which they had followed too faithfully for his liking.
 At Takahashi's request, Nobuo Uematsu's record label Dog Ear Records assisted with production.

-The music team was led by Shimomura, who was initially very confused by the odd naming of tracks, along with getting the opportunity of using sounds not normally used in compositions in her other projects, such as electric guitars.
+The music team was led by Shimomura, who was initially confused by the odd naming of tracks, along with getting the opportunity of using sounds not normally used in compositions in her other projects, such as electric guitars.
 Kiyota had only previously done superficial work on video game titles; she accepted Dog Ear Records' offer for her to compose music.
 ACE+ was recommended to Takahashi by Dog Ear Records.
 Kiyota handled environmental tracks, while ACE+ was in charge of battle tracks in addition to other musical pieces.
 The team's main goal was to create music that went beyond the typical sound of RPGs.
 In hindsight, Yamanaka attributed the harmony of the six composers' works to Takahashi's organization and overall direction.
 The final score contained around ninety tracks.
 One of the hardest tracks for Shimomura was a nine-minute track that Takahashi requested to match with a movie scene.
 Later, he said the track needed to change midway through, essentially necessitating the creation of two conjoined themes.
 The majority of the game's music was written by Kiyota and ACE+, with Shimomura writing eleven tracks.
 The music was recorded at Burnish Stone Recording Studios in Tokyo.
 The chorus work was provided by Yamanaka, Kiyota, and Masao Koori.